 - Self confidence: belief in ability to understand the process or complete the tasks

 - Emotional state: feeling psychologically strong enough to take on a task

 - Trust: confident that the technology and the people involved will be secure and reliable, that your data won’t be passed on or leaked

-You can read more on this: Barriers to access – the inter-relationships between service design, equalities and health literacy or on Ute Schauberger’s website: Universal barriers to access.
+You can read more on this: Barriers to access – on Ute Schauberger’s website: Universal barriers to access.

 I would make two changes to these barriers:

 - the ‘Enthusiasm‘ barrier could be better named, like ‘Motivation’ as in the public sector, I can’t think of many services I would be enthusiastic at the prospect of using them